-With more than 85 years of experience and know-how, Matsuura maintains a manufacturing craftsmanship unparalleled in the industry.
+With nearly 100 years of experience and know-how, Matsuura maintains a manufacturing craftsmanship unparalleled in the industry.

 Matsuura continues to invest in an exceptionally skilled workforce, offering traditional craftsmanship combined with state-of-the-art engineering principles and total commitment to excellence in product design, innovation, and manufacturing.